HuiJun/bifrost/README.md

 # bifrost
-Discord app for MidgardArmy Guild on NovaRO.
+Discord Plugin for Ragnarok Online related tools

 ## How to run